Federation Council (Russia): Powers

 The Federation Council is viewed as the more formal chamber of the Federal Assembly.
 Because of its federalist design and its voting franchise being strictly limited to provincial elites, the Council is viewed as less susceptible to radical changes.

 The Council is charged with cooperating with the State Duma in completing and voting on draft laws.
 Federal laws concerning budgets, customs regulations, credit monitoring, and the ratification of international treaties are to be considered by the Council after they have been adopted by the State Duma, where most legislation is introduced.

-Special powers that are accorded only to senators of the Federation Council are:
+Special powers that are accorded only to the Federation Council are outlined in Article 102 of the Constitution of the Russian Federation: